-- Divide between two 4-1/2-inch spring-form cheesecake pans and press the crumbs onto the bottom of the spring-form pans.
+- Divide crust between two 4-1/2-inch spring-form cheesecake pans and press the crumbs onto the bottom of the spring-form pans.

 - Bake in 300˚F oven for 7 minutes.
 Remove and set aside to cool.

 - Combine cream cheese, sugar and vanilla in mixer or use a hand mixer to beat.
 Beat on medium speed until well combined.